-The director of undergraduate studies, who also serves as a divisional and departmental advisor, is advising students regarding their major requirements and progress in the program.
-Studio faculty is also available to seek academic and professional advice throughout the course of studies.
-The university Office of Academic Advising (oaa.rice.edu) offers many valuable resources and services to all students.
+The director of undergraduate studies, who also serves as a divisional and departmental advisor, advises students regarding their major requirements and progress in the program.
+Studio faculty are also available to give academic and professional advice throughout the course of studies.
+The university Office of Academic Advising (openics.org of studies.
+The university Office of Academic Advising (openics.org of studies.

-Approval for continued study of B.A. in Architecture
+Approval to continue the B.A. in Architecture program

-Upon completion of the spring of the second year of architectural study, a faculty committee, consisting of the director of undergraduate studies, instructors from the student's first two years, and others as necessary, assesses academic performance in order to determine whether to approve each student for the major of a B.A. in Architecture.
+Each student, upon completion of the spring of the second year of architectural study, will be assessed by a faculty committee consisting of the director of undergraduate studies, instructors from the student's first two years, and others as necessary, to determine whether their academic performance merits continued enrollment in the B.A. in Architecture program.
 The committee's recommendations are forwarded to the dean and subsequently submitted to the Office of the Registrar.
-A letter is sent to the student via email within four weeks of the deadline for submittal of grades for the spring semester.
-Students may appeal decisions to the dean of the School of Architecture.

-Students must submit the completed Declaration of Major to the undergraduate administrator by the date indicated in the architecture declaration of major process email students receive in early March.
-Students will submit a portfolio of their studio work including ARCH 101, 102, 201 and 202 by midnight the final day of exams.
-Students are notified if they have been approved withing four weeks following the deadline for submittal of spring semester grades.
+Students are informed of the decision by a letter sent via email.
+Students may appeal decisions to the dean of the School of Architecture approved within six weeks following the deadline for submittal of spring semester grades.
 Students approved for the major continue in the B.A. sequence and complete any remaining university graduation requirements.
-Any students who are not approved should meet with the director of undergraduate studies and the Office of Academic Advising for advising on alternative academic plans.
+Any students who are not approved should meet with the director of undergraduate studies and the Office of Academic Advising to develop alternative academic plans.